Algafix/OSNMA/README.md

 The IP and Port are defaulted to `86.82.68.237:10000`.
 You can specify your own in the Galmon input class constructor.

-Real time execution with a Septentrio receiver
+Real-time execution with a Septentrio receiver
 ---

-If you have access to a Septentrio receiver SBF log output, I have implemented a real time input module for that.
+If you have access to a Septentrio receiver SBF log output, I have implemented a real-time input module for that.
 To tell the receiver to output the required navigation data send the following commands to it.
 Mind that `Stream2` or port `20000` may be in use.

 ```
 setSBFOutput, Stream2, IPS1, GALRawINAV, sec1